wearenolte/lean-theme-styleguide/README.md

 # The LEAN Theme's styleguide
 View in a single page all your coded UI components.

-By default it reads the atoms, molecules, organisms and templates from the components folder of the Lean Theme.
+By default it reads the atoms, molecules, organisms and templates from the components folder of the Lean Theme.0

+The styleguide can be accessed on `[site-url]/styleguide`

 ## How to use